pburkholder/decksets/2018-04-cf-summit/text.md

 ## pages in total:
 # ~6600

----

-^So this was the quandary 18F was in three years ago.
+^So three years ago, 18F was in a quandary.
 18F is a digital consultancy housed within the GSA, and we partner with other agencies on innovation starting from principles including user-centered design, agile development, lean acquisition and open-source practices.

 ^So in conjunction with agency partners they were building great product.
 Yet the challenge of complying with and _documenting_ compliance was leading to product getting stranded, ....